 The Whitefish Lions Club held its Second Annual Car Buff Weekend at the Denlou Playground in Whitefish in June.
 One hundred cars owned by people throughout the Province were entered.
-This combination exhibition-competition sparked a good deal of interest among the local citizenry.
-An estimated 2,000 people dropped by to see the many and varied automobilies.
+This combination exhibitioncompetition sparked a good deal of interest among the local citizenry.
+An estimated 2,000 people dropped by to the Ladies' Choice and the People's see the many and varied automobilies.